Jason de Jong

-Jason Nicolas Maria Dantes de Jong (born 28 February 1990) is a Filipino footballer who plays as a defensive midfielder for North West Sydney Spirit FC in Australia.
-He has also represented the Philippines at international level.
+Jason Nicolas Maria Dantes de Jong (born 28 February 1990) is a footballer who plays as a defensive midfielder for North West Sydney Spirit FC in Australia.
+Born in the Netherlands, he has played for the Philippines national team.

 De Jong has played professionally in the Netherlands, Belgium, Indonesia and the Philippines.
 Formerly a winger, he was later converted to a defensive midfielder and has been likened to his namesake Nigel de Jong.

 Club career

 Youth

 Born in Breda, Netherlands, De Jong began his career with Gloria UC and moved to NAC Breda in 2004 after he was scouted.

 Turnhout

 In August 2009, De Jong moved abroad and signed a one-year deal for newly promoted Belgian Second Division club Turnhout.
 On 16 August 2009, he made his first-team debut in the 1–0 defeat against Royal Antwerp in the Belgian Cup.
 Three days later, he made his league debut in the 1–1 draw against Tienen.